syncfusion-content/winui-docs/winui/Masked-TextBox/Error-Types.md

 # Default:

-The `Default` Error Type shows a Red color botttom border brush in the MaskedTextBox Control.
+The `Default` error type shows a red color botttom border brush in the MaskedTextBox Control.

 {% tabs %}
 {% highlight xaml %}